Motorcycle Single Vehicle Approval

 - speedometer - the speed must be shown in miles per hour (mph) or dual mph and kilometres per hour

 - mirror location - on mopeds fitted with a single mirror, the mirror must be fitted to offside (right) of the vehicle

 Read more in Partial MSVA frequently asked questions.

 Vehicle identification number

 Your vehicle needs a vehicle identification number before having an MSVA inspection.
-Write to the following address if it doesn’t have one.
+Write to the following address if it does not have one.

 Cost of the scheme